gchi66/pailin-abroad/lesson_docs/en/level_1.md

 SHORT FORM ANSWERS

 ‘Yes/no’ questions require only a simple ‘yes’ or ‘no’ response.
 But these are short and abrupt one-word answers, so to keep the conversation flowing, sometimes a slightly longer ‘short answer’ will be given.

 Take a look at this exchange from the conversation:

-        Frank: Are you excited for the weekend?
+* Frank: Are you excited for the weekend?

         Pailin: Yeah, I am!

 A simple ‘Yeah’ would have been fine, but this short form answer offers a natural flow to the conversation.

+**Short form structure**

 To answer these to-be verb questions with short form, you can use this structure:

         Yeah, (subject) (to-be verb).